Prashanga/FullStackOpen-Part-3-4-5-6/README.md

-# Fullstackopen Course

-## Part 3
+# Fullstackopen Course: Part 3

-This part includes tutorials and exercises for creating and running an express server, deploying the fullstack app to Heroku, adding a MongoDB database to the application and linting using ESLint.
+This part includes tutorials and exercises for creating and running an express server, deploying the fullstack app to Heroku, adding a MongoDB database to the application and linting using ESlint.

 This repository contains exercises for Parts 3, 4 and 5 in different branches.
 **Different branches correspond to different Parts of the course**